annceeliju/cstartutorial/README.md

 # cstartutorial
-Tutorial of Git and github by Mohammed and Vishakhan
+Tutorial of Git and github
+By Mohammed and Vishakhan
 Cstar- Upskilling the stars
 My name is Anncee